Is Sunflower Oil Healthy? Nutrition Facts, Safety, and What to Eat Instead

 Reducing your omega-6 linoleic acid intake by eliminating seed oils is a smart move for better health.
 Sunflower oil and other seed oils like soybean oil are found in most processed foods and restaurant meals, so you'll need to get savvy at reading labels and cooking meals at home with healthier cooking oils.

-Cultured Oil is a new type of cooking and culinary oil made through fermentation.
+Zero Acre oil is a new type of cooking and culinary oil made through fermentation.
 It's high in heart-healthy monounsaturated fats, stable for high-heat cooking, and exceptionally environmentally friendly.

 Is Grapeseed Oil Healthy?
 Nutrition Facts, Studies, and Alternatives

 Grapeseed oil is sometimes touted as a healthy cooking oil, but it's important to keep in mind that like other seed oils, it's high in omega-6 linoleic acid which may be problematic for your health.

 Are Seed Oils Toxic?
 The Latest Research Suggests Yes

 Seed oils never underwent safety testing for premarket approval.
 Here, we examine the disturbing toxicity and safety data that have come to light recently.